 “Private trust” here means a trust where each beneficiary of the trust is a connected person in relation to the settlor of the trust.
 A person is a connected person to the settlor in respect of the following relationships:-

-- brother, step-brother, sister, step-sister and their spouses;
+- his brother, step-brother, sister, step-sister and their spouses;

-- spouse’s brother, step-brother, sister, step-sister and their spouses and children;
+- his spouse’s brother, step-brother, sister, step-sister and their spouses and children;

-- parent’s brother, step-brother, sister, step-sister and their spouses;
+- his parent’s brother, step-brother, sister, step-sister and their spouses;

 - children of the brother, step-brother, sister or stepsister of his parents, both present and future, including step-children and their spouses; and